Alejogb1/job-board/blog-data/is-the-jfrog-docker-registry-publicly-viewable.md

 id: "is-the-jfrog-docker-registry-publicly-viewable"
 ---

-, one.
 I've had my share of experiences navigating various container registries, including JFrog Artifactory, and the question of public visibility is a critical one, often tripping up newcomers (and sometimes veterans, truth be told).
 The short answer is: it _depends_, and that "depends" hangs heavily on the configurations you, or the organization you're working with, have put in place.
 It isn’t an inherent property of JFrog Artifactory; rather, it's a setting.

 When we talk about a "publicly viewable" docker registry, we’re really addressing the question of whether anonymous, unauthenticated users can pull container images (or, in some cases, merely _see_ what images are there).
 A default, out-of-the-box JFrog Artifactory instance is _not_ publicly viewable.
 Access control is baked in from the beginning.
 However, Artifactory is incredibly flexible, and its security configurations allow for very granular access control, which can _include_ the option for public access.
 So, let me elaborate from my experience – particularly a project a few years back that initially had this misconfigured.